devsienko/c4os/README.md

 I created it using Windows 10/FASM/MinGW/Bochs/Visual Studio Code.
 Development notes (currently on Russian only) are in **[/docs/notes.pdf](/docs/notes.pdf)**.

-OS uses protected mode and paging.
-It has a simple bootloader, switching to user mode, simplest multitasking and even one system call and some other basic things.
+OS uses **protected mode** and **paging**.
+It has:
+- a simple bootloader
+- switching to user mode
+- simplest multitasking
+- one system call (woW!!!)
+- some other basic things.

 ![Screeshot of OS](https://raw.githubusercontent.com/devsienko/c4os/master/docs/screen.png)